 The Norwegian trade balance has been in surplus since 1989.
 In 2017, the trade surplus widened by 13 percent from the previous year to NOK 160 billion amid a recovery in oil prices, after falling by 35 percent in 2016.
 The biggest trade surpluses were recorded with the UK, the Netherlands, Germany, France and Belgium; and the largest deficits were recorded with China, South Korea, Sweden, Russia and Italy.
 This page provides the latest reported value for - Norway Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Norway Balance of Trade - actual data, historical chart and calendar of releases - was last updated on May of 2018.
+Norway Balance of Trade - actual data, historical chart and calendar of releases - was last updated on June of 2018.